-General Purpose and work-optimized servers provide more network bandwidth: 40 gigabit Ethernet (40 GigE) to each host server (the physical machine that houses your virtual server).
+General Purpose and work-optimized servers provide more network bandwidth: 40 GigE to each host server, the physical machine that houses your virtual server.
 Each host server gets 20 GigE for management and Cloud Block Storage, and 20 GigE for the server’s public network, ServiceNet, and network traffic.
 This bandwidth dramatically improves the interoperability of servers with complementary services such as Cloud Block Storage over the Standard server class.

 Higher maximum IOPS

 Separating the operating system from the data provides higher maximum input/output operations per second (IOPS).
-For example, the 1 GB General Purpose flavor with 20 GB of system disk and no data disk can process about 20k IOPS.
-The 120 GB I/O-optimized flavor with a 40 GB system disk and 1200 (or 4x300) GB data disks can perform about 80k IOPS.
+For example, a 1 GB General Purpose server with 20 GB of system disk and no data disk can process about 20k IOPS.
+A 120 GB I/O-optimized server with a 40 GB system disk and 1200 (or 4x300) GB data disks can perform about 80k IOPS.
 Compare this with the Standard server class for Cloud Servers, which can process approximately only 2k IOPS.

-Standard servers can resize up or down, but General Purpose (formerly Performance 1) servers can only resize up, and work-optimized servers cannot dynamically resize at all.
+Standard servers can resize up or down, but General Purpose servers can resize only up, and work-optimized servers cannot dynamically resize at all.

 For information about reducing the size of your General Purpose server or changing the size of your work-optimized server, see Upgrading resources for General Purpose or I/O optimized Cloud Servers.

-As a result of having a separate system disk and data disk for I/O optimized servers, you must prepare your data disk by formatting and mounting it to your server before you can use it.
-Follow the instructions in these articles to prepare your data disk for use:** **
+Because I/O-optimized servers have a separate system disk and data disk, you must prepare your data disk by formatting and mounting it to your server before you can use it.
+Follow the instructions in these articles to prepare your data disk for use:

 No 512 MB RAM servers

 The 512 MB RAM cloud server is not available for General Purpose and work-optimized flavors.
-As a server that uses shared CPU and networking resources, maintaining the 512 MB size would place too much stress on the host because of the bursting capabilities, and potentially negatively impact other servers on the host computer.
+For a server that uses shared CPU and networking resources, maintaining the bursting capabilites of the 512 MB size places too much stress on the host, and could potentially negatively impact other servers on the host computer.